 In 1980 The Pemberton Hall Foundation persuaded the Wicomico Recreation and Parks Department to purchase and develop the surrounding land which is the core of the original plantation as a historical park.
 In 1987 as the first phase of development was being completed the remaining land adjacent to Pemberton Hall was threatened by a 100 house subdivision.
 With funding aid from the State of Maryland and the people of Wicomico County the land was saved from development.
-The resulting 262 acre Pemberton Historical Park is contained within 3 of the 1750 boundaries fo the Issac Handy's original 1000 acre plantation.
-The cord of Pemberton Plantation is intact including the earliest dated wharf of its kind in the United States.
+The resulting 262 acre Pemberton Historical Park is contained within 3 of the 1750 boundaries of Isaac Handy's original 1000 acre plantation.
+The core of Pemberton Plantation is intact including the earliest dated wharf of its kind in the United States.
 Pemberton Hall and its two acres are the focus of this historic site.

 Schedule by appointment of a Tour to Pemberton Hall!

 Learn more history by watching this great video of the Pemberton Hall Tour !